top of page

 • Blue – spirulina

-• Brown – coffee grounds
+• Brown – Fair Trade Organic coffee grounds (roasted and freshly ground in our home)

 Q: Who makes the toys?